Stephen-Hilton/sxt_iterative_sql/README.md

 - {order_by} = constructed from an "ORDER BY {pkname}" to ensure the dataset order
 - {limit_n} = constructed from an "LIMIT {rows_per_file}" to limit to a specific size

 After each {rows_per_file} rows, the SQL is re-run, so this is FAR from the most efficient approach.
+The process will attempt to re-run after failures, although will wait 5min between re-try attempts (to prevent an automated bl

 You can submit multiple requests, although the above only shows one.